-Since the cryptocurrency market is relatively young compared to traditional financial markets, there are a growing number of investment scams that aim to take investors and traders for a ride.
-Scams manifest in all shapes and sizes and can be easily identified with a bit of help from us.
+Since the cryptocurrency market is relatively young compared to traditional financial markets, a growing number of investment scams aim to take investors and traders for a ride.
+Scams manifest in all shapes and sizes and can be easily identified with some help from us.

 Types Of Scams

-- Cloud mining scams – incredibly, 99% of all cloud mining operations are of a suspicious nature.
+- Cloud mining scams – incredibly, 99% of all cloud mining operations are suspicious.
 Seasoned bitcoin miners will testify that profit margins on mining are extremely low.
-Many of these cloud mining scams offer unreasonably high profit margins that lure unsuspecting investors.
+Many cloud mining scams offer unreasonably high-profit margins that lure unsuspecting investors.
 Make sure to steer clear of these gimmicks.

 - Multi-level marketing scams – you can easily notice this type of scam when the company appears to market its referral program more than the actual product you want to invest in.
 If this happens to be the case, your investment will likely be used to pay existing investors their dues.
-This type of scheme only has one ending; leaving a trail of financial destruction for heartbroken investors.
+This scheme has only one end, leaving a trail of financial destruction for heartbroken investors.

-For those investors who are tricked with these schemes, this can prove to be devastating in a financial sense.
-Always be alert to offers that sound too good to be true as the lure for quick riches can be enticing.
+For investors tricked by these schemes, this can prove to be devastating in a financial sense.
+Always be alert to offers that sound too good to be true, as the lure for quick riches can be enticing.

 Cryptocurrency Security Tips & How To Trade Safely

-You must realize that investing in cryptocurrency takes your element of risk to a different level.
+You must realise that investing in cryptocurrency takes your risk to a different level.

-You must remain vigilant at all times to protect yourself from unscrupulous activity.
+You must remain vigilant at all times to protect yourself from evil activity.

 1. Choose Your Crypto Exchange Wisely

-Crypto exchanges are platforms used by traders to store crypto and to buy and sell digital currencies.
+Crypto exchanges are platforms traders use to store crypto and buy and sell digital currencies.
 There are hundreds of crypto exchanges on the market, so it is crucial to make an informed decision based on the level of security offered.

-Make sure to read about each exchange, look at their reviews, and chat with experienced traders before choosing a secure one.
+Read about each exchange, review their reviews, and chat with experienced traders before choosing a secure one.

 2. Plan Where To Store Your Crypto

 Crypto wallets are classified as hot or cold.
 A hot wallet includes cloud wallets, software wallets, and exchanges.
-It is typically connected to the internet and can be accessed at any time.
-A cold wallet includes hardware wallets, paper wallets that are offline, and USB devices or similar.
+It is typically connected to the internet and can be accessed anytime.
+A cold wallet includes hardware wallets, offline paper wallets, and USB devices or similar.
 It is not connected to the internet and is meant for offline storage.

-Hardware wallets are incredibly secure as crypto is stored in a physical location that is offline.
+Hardware wallets are incredibly secure as crypto is stored in a physical offline location.
 It is usually a physical drive that offers exclusive access only to the owner of that crypto.
-Once you connect to the hardware wallet to send or receive crypto, you are always prompted to backup in case you happen to lose access.
+Once you connect to the hardware wallet to send or receive crypto, you are always prompted to back up if you lose access.
 When backing up, it records a recovery seed from which you can access your funds if your wallet is damaged, lost, or stolen.